X01XX/Unorthodox-Expert-System/README.md

 Simply pressing the Enter key and seeing what happens is all you need to do.

-To start, the current state is not predictable, so a need is created for all actions, to get a sample of the state.
+To start, the current state is not predictable, so a need is created for all actions, to get a sample (state / result).

-As samples are taken, and the current state changes for some samples, the program combines similar samples/results into regions, called "groups", which have rules that predict sample results for states that may not have been sampled yet.
+As samples are taken, and the current state changes for some samples, the program combines similar samples into regions, called "groups", which have rules that predict sample results for states that may not have been sampled yet.

 The use of a rule, from a current state to a goal, can be analyzed for wanted, unwanted, and don't care, changes.
 Some rule pairs can be known to need to be used in a given order, or even be mutually exclusive.
 A single available rule that makes part of a desired change, means the problem must be split into going from the current state to a state where the rule can be applied, then from the result of the rule to the goal state.